timchr42/byetrack-artifact/PoC/README.md

 # Proof-Of-Concept: Capabilities as a Solution against Tracking

 - This repository contains the code for two HyTrack apps, modified with the mitigation framework, as well as a test app to demonstrate additional functionality, a malicious app (Evil) trying to impersonate the test app (inclused a respective local evil library) and a custom installer.
-- The byetrack library providing the app-side mitigaiton functionality is inluded in its own repository, such as the modified androidx browser library, which uses the token enhanced launchUrl method instead of the vulnerable one.
+- The [byetrack library](https://github.com/timchr42/byetrack) providing the app-side mitigaiton functionality is inluded in its own repository, such as the modified [androidx browser library](https://github.com/timchr42/AndroidxBrowserByetrack), which uses the token enhanced launchUrl method instead of the vulnerable one.
-- Similarly, the modified Firefox Fenix browser is in its own repository, which is used as the browser in this demo.
+- Similarly, the modified [firefox fenix](https://github.com/timchr42/firefox) browser lives in its own repository.

-The same setup steps were used as outlined by the authors of HyTrack.
-For reference see `README_setup.md`.

 ** Additional Information: **
 - Throughout the changes, I refere to the mitigation framework as "byetrack".